jyothisable/jyothisable.github.io/README.md

 # jyothisable.github.io
-This is my first porfolio website to showcase my projects. feel free to check it out
+This is my first porfolio website made using HTML, SCSS and JavaScript. (no frameworks used)
 ## Live demo: https://jyothisable.netlify.app/ or https://jyothisable.github.io/